malvira/slink/design.md

 + 507-1186-1-ND 1A 1206 package $0.62 ea, slow blow
 + there are a bunch in 1206 --- might have to try different current ratings
++ 800% blows in min.
+2ms max 50ms.
+That would be 40A.
+Must be per
+string.
++ others to look into: 1206SFH100F/24CT-ND has 20A fuse (3 mOhm).
++ Do one per FET for now...
++ Might need something more like 507-1524-1-ND
++ or might need to fuse the main power supply or put a breaker on it.
++ Maybe fuse the bus wires with automotive fuses?
++ SMD1206 eagle package added along with FUSE device.

 I think per string is a good idea.
 Otherwise we are talking 200A pulses and ESR becomes really important.
 Although Slink will probably